+Chris Eubank Jr shatters Liam Williams’ heart and hostility with decision win

-Chris Eubank Jr outclasses brave Liam Williams in Cardiff
+Chris Eubank Jr shatters Liam Williams’ heart and hostility with decision win in Cardiff

-Eubank Jr outpointed the Welshman after knocking him down four times at the Motorpoint Arena
+Eubank Jr outpointed the Welshman after knocking him down four times

-Chris Eubank Jr secured a unanimous-decision win over Liam Williams in Cardiff on Saturday night, surviving a brave fightback from the Welshman in front of a fervent crowd.

-Eubank Jr dropped his opponent three times in the first four rounds – twice with jabs – before adding a controversial fourth knockdown late in the fight when Williams appeared to stumble after a push.
+Chris Eubank Jr produced a devastating performance in Cardiff to not only shatter the heart and hostility of Liam Williams but further dissolve the shadow he’s fought under his entire life.
+The 32-year-old will always be inextricable from the rich legacy of his surname, and his relentless showboating did much to evoke those memories, but this was a defiant performance worthy of merit in its own right.

+Such had been Eubank’s dominance, it felt remarkable that the contest endured the course of 12 courageous, gruelling, and often gory rounds.
+He had dropped Williams in three of the first four rounds, his spiteful and snappier counters too slick for the Welshman to preempt, and from thereon the outcome had long been inevitable.

 Register for free to continue reading